 Some tenants fear that their landlord will punish them if they complain about problems with their apartment.
-This punishment is called "retaliation."
+This kind of punishment is called "retaliation."
 Section 92.331 of the Texas Property Code describes unlawful landlord retaliation, noting:

 A landlord may not retaliate against a tenant by taking an action described by Subsection (b) because the tenant:(1) in good faith exercises or attempts to exercise against a landlord a right or remedy granted to the tenant by lease, municipal ordinance, or federal or state statute;(2) gives a landlord a notice to repair or exercise a remedy under this chapter;(3) complains to a governmental entity responsible for enforcing building or housing codes, a public utility, or a civic or nonprofit agency, and the tenant:(A) claims a building or housing code violation or utility problem; and(B) believes in good faith that the complaint is valid and that the violation or problem occurred; or(4) establishes, attempts to establish, or participates in a tenant organization.

 Under this law, a landlord may not retaliate by: